112RG/GriefPreventionUtilities/README.md

     * "delete" will delete all claims that were shown in "check"
 * /edeletelcaims Removes all claims inside your current WE selection
 * /countclaims Counts all claims inside your current WE selection
+* /eclaims <player> Shows all players claims inside a GUI with extra features

 Current event hooks